“Brand-new, heaven-sent resort with stylish hotel rooms and self-catering villas, kids club, playground and pools, 10 minutes from Cascais”

 - Coffee / tea making

 All eateries have adults, kids and babies menus, and dedicated play spaces for children - no fidgeting at the table waiting for food to arrive.

 The central hotel houses 2 restaurants.
 High-ceilinged O Terraço hosts extensive buffet breakfasts of fresh fruit, pastries, hot dishes (more are available to order), cereals, local jams and honey.
 There's plentiful coffee, teas and hot chocolate; juices of orange and green hue.
-In the evenings, dine a la carte on modern Portuguese dishes - I loved my scallops in lemongrass, with quinoa and balsamic followed by codfish on celeriac with a vegetable tower.
-The children had a mini-bitoque and homemade fishfingers and chips.
+In the evenings, dine a la carte on modern Portuguese dishes - I enjoyed scallops in lemongrass, with quinoa and balsamic followed by codfish on celeriac with a vegetable tower.
+The children had mini-bitoque and homemade fishfingers and chips.

 In the Clubhouse, M-Bar has a gelataria and all-day snacks and drinks, so no one need leave the area for refreshments.
 Drinks and snacks are also available at the Pool Hangout.
 There are plans for weekly barbecues and communal buffets during the summers.

 The self-catering villas come with full kitchens plus seating for up to 6, rates include a welcome pack of goodies, and you can arrange for groceries to be delivered.
 You can also choose to have all meals in the restaurants or collect a breakfast box.

 - Children's meals